Domains and Classifying Topoi: Local properties for the interval

 \section{Local properties for the interval}

-In this section we review some of the locality axioms we have introduced in \Cref{sec:locality}.
+In this section we review some of the locality axioms we have introduced in \zcref{sec:locality}.
 As mentioned in the introduction, the observation is that even if we do not assume them to be true globally for the interval $\I$, we can still show the maps representing the locality axiom to be \emph{left orthogonal} to $\I$.
-Unlike chain completeness in \Cref{thm:complete}, the local conditions in \Cref{sec:locality} are all induced by limits of \emph{f.p.} $\I$-algebras.
+Unlike chain completeness in \zcref{thm:complete}, the local conditions in \zcref{sec:locality} are all induced by limits of \emph{f.p.} $\I$-algebras.
 Thus in this section, it does not matter whether we work with bounded distributive lattices or $\sigma$-frames.

 Starting from the simplest example, let us recall the local property (\AxiomNT).
 In general it is \emph{not} necessarily $\emp$, if we do not assume (\AxiomNT).
 However, we can look at the localisation class that thinks this map is invertible.
 The following fact shows that, from the perspective of $\I$, (\AxiomNT) indeed holds: